 She also had a collection of dolls.
 Note the beverage tab decoration of the dress.

-Sadly, much of Bottle Village was destroyed in an earthquake in 1994 and it's future remains uncertain.
+Sadly, much of Bottle Village was destroyed in an earthquake in 1994 and its future remains uncertain.

 Grandma Prisbrey directly inspired other people to create their own bottle houses.
 Ross Ward was one who saw Bottle Village in the 60's and then went on to create Tinkertown near Albuquerque, New Mexico.
 The buildings house a museum of his handcarved figures and animated scenes.